roman-milk/roman-milk.github.io/maid-wife.md

  "That's really something."
 Jim responded hardly knowing what to say.
 It would be his idea of hell but then a weekend Jazz festival would probably leave Angus feeling the same way.

  "Come over for dinner before I go.
 I need to thank you for, well, taking care of all this."
 Angus laughed with a wave of his hand taking in the office.
-Report_Story #1